-- Students who have completed a college-level English and/ or math course with a grade of "C" or better (official documentation is required). - Students who have an Associates Degree or higher may be exempt from testing.
-Official transcripts must be provided; however, unofficial transcripts may be used for advising and placement purposes. - SAT/ACT Scores: Students with qualifying SAT scores (530+ in Math and/or 25+ in Reading) or ACT scores (18+ in Math and/or 42+ in Combined English and Reading) may be exempt from the placement test.
+- Students who have completed a college-level English and/ or math course with a grade of "C" or better (official documentation is required). - Students who have an Associate Degree or higher may be exempt from testing.
+Official transcripts must be provided; however, unofficial transcripts may be used for advising and placement purposes. - SAT/ACT Scores: Students with qualifying SAT scores (530+ in Math and/or 25+ in Reading) or ACT scores (18+ in Math and/ or 37+ in Combined English and Reading) may be exempt from the placement test.
 SAT and ACT scores are valid for 2 years only.
-Waiver forms are available in the Admissions office (\\all waivers must be signed by the Director or Assistant Director of Admissions and include a copy of current SAT or ACT scores).
+A copy of SAT/ACT scores must be provided to the Admissions Office in order to be eligible for a test waiver.